FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 What is the role of a psychologist?

-At WLSSC we strongly recommend you see a psychologist both prior to and following surgery.
+You generally see a psychologist both prior to and following surgery.
 This support can be very helpful for goal setting, mental health as well as motivation.

 Find out more about the benefits of an integrated weight management program.

 Do I have to take a Vitamin supplement following surgery?

 It is strongly recommended that all patients take a daily multivitamin tablet following weight loss surgery.
 To find out about the follow-up care required for each procedure, visit our weight loss surgery options page.

 The best way to get all of your bariatric surgery questions answered is to book in a consultation with a weight loss surgeon.

 Or View Our Articles for More Patient Info